Website Manager

 He then spent a year helping to build New York City’s Department of Veterans’ Services as a Senior Advisor to the agency’s Commissioner.
 In 2018, he co-authored the national best-selling book Leaders: Myth and Reality, which the Financial Times named a “Best Business Book of 2018.”
 His writing has also been published, among other outlets, in the Wall Street Journal, Huffington Post, Task & Purpose, and Philadelphia Inquirer.
 Most recently, he was the Chief Operating Office of Acme General Corp., a consulting firm focused on national security innovation.

-He lives in Princeton, New Jersey with his wife and three kids, who he is raising to be Mets, Jets, Knicks, and Rangers fans because he believes that resilience builds character.
+He lives in Princeton, New Jersey with his wife and four kids, who he is raising to be Mets, Jets, Knicks, and Rangers fans because he believes that resilience builds character.
 Jason recently became a volunteer firefighter to trick his children into thinking he's cool.

-Copyright © 2023 Princeton Little League | Privacy Statement | Terms Of Use | License Agreement | Children's Privacy Policy Login
+Copyright © 2025 Princeton Little League | Privacy Statement | Terms Of Use | License Agreement | Children's Privacy Policy |